ThinkingInTypes/ThinkingInTypes.github.io/Proposals/PyBeach2025.md

 - Quickly detect a significant class of problems without hand-coded tests
 - Help you design code
 - Show others what it does
+- Eliminate duplicate validation checks and their associated maintenance by localizing validation to a single point
+- Share custom type benefits across all functions that use those types, producing consistency and easier refactoring.

 Dataclasses and Enumerations are tools for generating custom types.